 11. Unveiling the Transcultural: The Question of Identity in Suneeta Peres da Costa’s Saudade

 12. Looking Backward to a Distant Land: South Asian Diaspora and Function of Nostalgia in "Silver Pavements, Golden Roofs," "Mrs. Sen’s" and The Inheritance of Loss

 Madhurima Chakraborty is Associate Professor in the English and Creative Writing department at Columbia College Chicago.
 She is one of the editors of Postcolonial Urban Outcasts: City Margins in South Asian Literature, the editor of South Asian Review’s special issue on South Asian Literatures in the World, and co-editor of another SAR special issue on The Nation and Its Discontents.
-Her shorter work has also appeared in Journal of Postcolonial Writing, Literature/Film Quarterly, and South Asian Review, among others.
+Her shorter work has also appeared in the Journal of Postcolonial Writing, Literature/Film Quarterly, and South Asian Review, among others.